-Ziggy LOVES to be FASHIONABLE & most of all LOVED! |
+Ziggy loves to be fashionable and, most of all, loved! |

 Read about my dog fosters here.

-I used up every scrap of 100% wool by tying pieces to the corners of the felted squares looking like an old quilt. |
+I used up every scrap of 100% wool by tying pieces to the corners of the felted squares, creating a look reminiscent of an old quilt. |

 Felted Knit Slippers with SKULL button. |